-(3) Methodology and Quality of Work Plans for Vehicle Configuration, Post-Delivery In-Servicing, and Post-Delivery Support for vehicles.

-(4) Qualifications, experience, and capabilities of the proposed project personnel, and any subcontractors, on projects of similar size, scope, complexity, and nature.

-(5) Past performance in delivering vehicles and equipment of similar design and similar quantities, including manufacturing capabilities.
-Includes details on:

-- a.
-Applicability of presented projects of similar size, scope, and complexity. - b.
-Challenges encountered and their solutions. - c.
-Capability and capacity of manufacturing activities. - d.
-Qualification of other firms and subcontractors utilized. - e.
-References supplied. - f.
+- (3) Methodology and Quality of Work Plans for Vehicle Configuration, Post-Delivery In-Servicing, and Post-Delivery Support for vehicles. - (4) Qualifications, experience, and capabilities of the proposed project personnel, and any subcontractors, on projects of similar size, scope, complexity, and nature. - (5) Past performance in delivering vehicles and equipment of similar design and similar quantities, including manufacturing capabilities.
+Includes details on: - Applicability of presented projects of similar size, scope, and complexity. - b.
+Challenges encountered and their solutions. - Capability and capacity of manufacturing activities. c. - Qualification of other firms and subcontractors utilized. d. - References supplied. e. - f.
 Past Performance Questionnaires.